xor-musix/snd-usb-motu/readme.md

 - **Audio streaming only**
 - Control/configuration must be done via the device’s web UI over Ethernet
-- Works only at **SAMPLE_RATE** sample rate (default: 48 kHz)
+- Default sample rate is 48 kHz, configurable at module load via `sample_rate=<Hz>`
-- Does not handle clock lock loss — you must ensure the device is locked at SAMPLE_RATE **before** connecting to the computer
+- Runtime sample-rate changes are supported via ALSA `hw_params` (e.g., `aplay -r 96000`).
+The driver stops, reconfigures, and restarts USB streams automatically when the app requests a different supported rate
+- Device clock must already be configured/locked to the requested rate.
+Clock source and rate are not changed by the driver.
+If the hardware isn't locked to the requested rate, audio may fail to start or underrun/overrun
 - Debug logging (`sudo dmesg -w` to view)

 ## Planned Improvements

-- Changing clock rate
+- Changing device clock rate from the driver
 - Handling clock loss
 - 64 channels